eosnetworkfoundation/grant-framework/applications/Noahark_V2.md

 ## Project Overview
-Noah Swap is a decentralized exchange that allows users to freely trade on the chain.
-As with most AMMs, trades between specific asset pairs are facilitated by holding reserves of both assets.
-It sets the transaction price between them according to the size of its reserves, and the price will change when the number of tokens in the pool changes.
-Any user can freely join or withdraw from the token liquidity pool, and those who become liquidity providers or LPs will bear part of the transaction risk in exchange for returns.
-Noah is composed of community members and aims to open a new generation of exchanges that are more decentralized and "0" risk.
+In Noah V2.0, we are going to add liquidity mining that can support several different tokens at the same time.
+It means for a trade pair of Token A - EOS, our liquidity mining can support mining tokens like EOS, USDT, Token A, Token B, Token C, etc. This feature will facilitate other projects for liquidity mining so that the liquidity will be boosted.
+Noah will be the Swap center for EOS EVM where many other communities and project teams will come to Noah to add their liquidity as well as their special mining.
+Users can also benefit from this multi-mining events.
+Overall, it is a very powerful tool that will connect all the project teams in terms of DeFi and communities yield.

 ### Overview

-> Please provide the following:

-- **Name:** Noahark
+- **Name:** Noahark V2.0 - liquidity mining
-- **Brief Description:** a Swap protocol on EOS EVM
+- **Brief Description:** a liquidity mining system on Noah Swap that can support multiple tokens mining for trade pairs at the same time
-- **Relationship to EOSIO:** a Swap protocol for EOS EVM users.
+- **Relationship to EOSIO:** a liquidity mining system on Noah Swap for EOS EVM users.
 Code is open source
-- **Reason for Interest:** It provides a Swap market-making functions for exchange needs and more yields serving Trust EVM users.
+- **Reason for Interest:** It provides a powerful liquidity mining functions for community needs and more yields serving EOS EVM users.
 It will brings huge TVL to EOS EVM and returns to investors and users.

 ### Ecosystem Fit

-- **Where and how does your project fit into the ecosystem?** Users can buy and sell the tokens for exchange purpose or add liquidity for yield purpose.
-It is very basic DeFi infrastructure for EOS EVM.
+- **Where and how does your project fit into the ecosystem?** We see many Swaps already launched on EOS EVM, but there isn't any liquidity mining features yet, we are going to deploy this powerful liquidity mining system, it will connect all the other projects and communities in terms of DeFi, but also gives higher yield for users who add liquidity.

 - **Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?** EOS EVM users, professional DEX-DEX, DEX-CEX arbitrageurs, EOS users;

 - **What need(s) does your project meet?** DeFi activities like Swap and market-making on EOS EVM, Noah provides supports for project teams and communities with multiple tokens mining.
 This will create a very good connection with all the other projects in our DeFi platform; The users can also enjoy a high yield.

-- **Are there any other projects similar to yours in the EOSIO ecosystem?** Yes, Swap Protocol in Defibox and DFS on EOS, also many other Swap protocols in EOS EVM.
+- **Are there any other projects similar to yours in the EOSIO ecosystem?** We are the first one in the EOS EVM that can provide such a powerful liquidity mining functions

 - **If so, how is your project different?**
 Noahark is focus on EOS EVM and our code is compatible to EVM.
-Our first version is 1.0 and we plan to expand to V2.0 and V3.0 in the next 6 months.
 The V2.0 is a major upgrade and innovation based on the V1.0.
 The V2.0 will evolve and upgrade on the basis of liquidity mining, providing users and project teams with more liquidity yield

 ## Team